|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-38. The steel components of a FNR fuel assembly that are exposed to a high neutron flux are replaced and recycled at the same time as the reactor fuel.
-During normal FNR operation a small fraction of the iron is transmuted into chromium.
+38. The steel components of a FNR fuel bundle assembly that are exposed to a high neutron flux are replaced and recycled at the same time as the reactor fuel.
+During normal FNR operation a small fraction of the iron in this steel is transmuted into chromium.

 39. A major non-obvious advantage of FNRs is a nearly infinite fuel supply.
 Since a FNR consumes natural uranium at less than 1% of the consumption rate of a water moderated reactor a FNR can economically utilize natural uranium resouces that have very low uranium concentrations.
 That feature greatly increases the total available natural uranium resource.

 40. The scientific issues related to FNRs have been well understood since the late 1960s.
 The practical metallurgy issues were resolved by about 1990.
 Today there is no valid reason for not deploying FNRs.